heathermiller/dist-prog-book/chapter/8/big-data.md

 In the paper, the authors measure the performance of MapReduce on two computations running on a large cluster of machines.
 One computation *grep* through approximately 1TB of data.
 The other computation *sort* approximately 1TB of data.
 Both computations take in the order of a hundred seconds.
 In addition, the backup tasks do help largely reduce execution time.
 In the experiment where 200 out of 1746 tasks were intentionally killed, the scheduler was able to recover quickly and finish the whole computation for just a 5% increased time.
 Overall, the performance is very good for conceptually unrelated computations.

-## Things people are building on top of MapReduce/Spark
-  - FlumeJava? ...Etc
-  - Ecosystem, everything interoperates with GFS or HDFS, or makes use of stuff like protocol buffers so systems like Pregel and MapReduce and even MillWheel...

-//[`COMMENT: move this to introducing DryadLINQ`] Like MR, writing raw Dryad is hard, programmers need to understand system resources and other lower-level details.
-This motivates a more declarative programming model: DryadLINQ as a querying language.

 ## Outline